yoctoproject/poky/documentation/dev-manual/common-tasks.rst

    pydevshell> bb.build.exec_func("do_unpack", d)
    pydevshell>

+See the ":ref:`bitbake:bitbake-user-manual/bitbake-user-manual-metadata:functions you can call from within python`" section in the BitBake User Manual for details about available functions.

 The commands execute just as if the OpenEmbedded build system were executing them.
 Consequently, working this way can be helpful when debugging a build or preparing software to be used with the